-The dates for next year’s British Moto Gymkhana Championship have just been announced – with the action kicking off at Bruntingthorpe on March 9.
+The dates for this year’s British Moto Gymkhana Championship have been confirmed – with the action kicking off at Bruntingthorpe on March 9.

 If you’ve not heard of it before, Moto Gymkhana is a high energy, technical motorcycle sport that doesn’t take itself too seriously.
 It’s all about skill – requiring accurate control, bursts of speed and ruthless braking to navigate a pre-designed course in the shortest amount of time, with the least amount of errors.
 It’s arguably the most fun you can have in first gear on a motorcycle – and best of all, it’s super easy to get involved.